mharty3/energy_data_capstone/readme.md

 Notebooks exploring each of these data sources can be found [here](00_data_source_exploration)

 * Electricity Demand and Generation - [EIA Open Data](https://www.eia.gov/opendata/)
-  * The United States Energy Information Agency (EIA) provides open access to hundreds of thousands of time series datasets via a REST API.
+  * The United States Energy Information Administration (EIA) provides open access to hundreds of thousands of time series datasets via a REST API.
 The data is in the public domain, and requires [registraton and an API key](https://www.eia.gov/opendata/register.php).

 * Historical Weather Data - [NOAA Integrated Surface Data](https://registry.opendata.aws/noaa-isd/)
   * The United States National Oceanic and Atmospheric Administration (NOAA) maintins the Integrated Surface Database (ISD) with global hourly weather station observations from nearly 30,000 stations.
 The data is available in csv format in open AWS S3 bucket.